LizNaluminsa/python-ecology-lesson/_episodes/03-data-types-and-format.md

 How information is stored in a
 DataFrame or a python object affects what we can do with it and the outputs of calculations as well.
-There are two main types of data that we're explore in this lesson: numeric and character types.
+There are two main types of data that we will explore in this lesson: numeric and character types.

 # Numeric Data Types